[📣 Free Webinar ] Crypto Jurisdiction: EU MICAR vs. Canada MSB Register Now ->

 For example, RegTech solutions are beneficial for making KYC and AML compliance a breeze.
 You can also use various tools to monitor your money service business transactions and report specific transfers.

-Whether you’re expanding to Canada from the US or vice versa, you must fulfill compliance requirements.
-You must also apply for a proper FINTRAC MSB license.
+Whether you're expanding to Canada from the US or vice versa, you must fulfill compliance requirements.
+If you plan to serve US clients as a Canadian MSB, you must also apply for the proper FinCEN registration alongside your FINTRAC MSB license.

 For example, if you're a business registering as a Canadian MSB without a location in the country, you will have to apply for a foreign FINTRAC MSB license.